storj/private/README.md

 # private
-Packages needed for different projects, however not intended for public use.
+packages needed for different projects, however not intended for public use.